francesco-pittacolo/KathaRange/README.md

 # KathaRange Cyber Lab
-KathaRange is a cybersecurity training platform built on the [Kathará API](https://github.com/KatharaFramework) for cyber attack and defense emulation.
+KathaRange is a cybersecurity training platform built on the [Kathará Framework API](https://github.com/KatharaFramework) for cyber attack and defense emulation.
 It creates a dynamic, containerized network of machines featuring leading open-source technologies like Snort3 IDS, Wazuh SIEM, MITRE's Caldera, and a Kali machine equipped with Atomic Red Team tools.

 ### Requirements:
 - Linux host machine